- The Main Characters Do Everything, where the main cast performs every function in their organization for plot convenience;

 Risha: When I was a little girl I dreamed of running a trendy boutique when I grew up.
 Of course, I also dreamed of being an Olympic gymnast... a Nobel laureate... a film director... and a forensic anthropologist.
 Hey, four out of five isn't bad!

 - Danny from Night in the Woods is this and fully aware of it.
-Having been canned from his construction job, he spends the rest of the game struggling to keep employment, including brief stints at the Ol' Pickaxe and a new taco joint in town.
+Having been canned from his construction job, he spends the rest of the game struggling to keep employment, including brief stints at the Ol' Pickaxe and the Clik-Clak Diner.
+In the epilogue, he's shown to have gotten a job at a new taco joint in town.

-- And Senor Cardgage, who has been, so far, a mortgage consultant, a used car salesman, an "Intregway" seller, author of "The Homeless Romantic", a movie theater usher, and (probably creepiest of all) a daycare owner.
+- Senor Cardgage has been a mortgage consultant, a used car salesman, an "Intregway" seller, author of "The Homeless Romantic", a movie theater usher, and (probably creepiest of all) a daycare owner.

 - Many characters in Happy Tree Friends have been seen with various jobs, but Lumpy is definitely the worst offender.
 He's been a farmer, surgeon, carol singer, etc.